mainiak/go-car-http/README.md

 ## About

-Plain HTTP server for CAR files
+Plain HTTP server for CAR files.
+Crude implementation as Proof of Concept - not for production.
+Use at your own risk.

 ## Dev